 Top Searched Programs:

-If you’re looking for a law enforcement degree from a Christian worldview, check out Southern Assemblies of God University.
+If you want a law enforcement degree from a Christian worldview, check out Southern Assemblies of God University.
 SAGU features a bachelor’s degree in criminal justice and law enforcement, including a police academy training program.

 Manor College is a private Catholic school in Jenkintown, Pennsylvania.
 Here you will find a popular bachelor’s in criminal justice with a law enforcement concentration that is worth checking out.